tfalasco/pill-bottle/README.md

 To run the simulation:
   1. Download and unzip the project.
-  2. Open a terminal/command prompt.
+  2. Open a command prompt.
-  3. Navigate (cd) to the directory that contains the python modules you unzipped.
+  3. Navigate to the directory that contains the python modules you unzipped.
-  4. Type 'python3 pill_bottle_simulator.py' at the command prompt.
+  4. Type 'python pill_bottle_simulator.py' or 'python3 pill_bottle_simulator.py' at the command prompt.
   5. The result will be written to 'pill_bottle_output.csv'.

+The simulation consumes a bottle of 275 pills and keeps track of the daily counts of half pills and whole pills.
+It does this 100 times and averages the results.
 After running the simulator, you can open the .csv file in Excel/Libre Office Calc and plot the data points.
-My personal preference is to use a scatter plot.
+You can edit the 'number_of_runs' and/or the 'number_of_pills_per_bottle' in pill_bottle_simulator.py's main() function to change up the simulation.